Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

 However, this construction leads to a puzzle.
-At any finite $N$, the Hilbert space should be finite dimensional and hence the spread complexity should saturate at late times, and along with it the quantum analog of wormhole length.
+At any finite $N$, the Hilbert space should be finite-dimensional, and hence the spread complexity should saturate at late times, together with the quantum analog of wormhole length.
 How can we see this?
-Fortunately, the results of \cite{Erdos:2014zgc} demonstrate that these moments of the SYK Hamiltonian described above arise from the distribution \be \rho(E\vert q)=\frac{2}{\pi \sqrt{4\mathcal{J}^2-E^2}}\prod\limits_{k=0}^{\infty}\left[\frac{1-q^{2k+2}}{1-q^{2k+1}}\left(1-\frac{q^k E^2}{\mathcal{J}^2(1+q^k)^2}\right) \right] \;. \ee In other words this is the density of states at the given $q$.
-Following the discussion in Sec.~\ref{sec:coarseLanczosSpectrum} we can directly compute the Lanczos spectrum from this density of states via an integral formula.
-This procedure was carried out in \cite{Balasubramanian:2024lqk}, where the authors demonstrated that the the Lanczos coefficients for the SYK model match the computations of \cite{Berkooz:2018qkz} described above in an initial range of Krylov indices, but then decline systematically to zero.
-The decline occurs over the whole range of the Hilbert space, with a slope of $1/N$, where $N$ is the dimension of the Hilbert space.
+Fortunately, the results of \cite{Erdos:2014zgc} demonstrate that the moments of the SYK Hamiltonian described above arise from the distribution \be \rho(E\vert q)=\frac{2}{\pi \sqrt{4\mathcal{J}^2-E^2}}\prod\limits_{k=0}^{\infty}\left[\frac{1-q^{2k+2}}{1-q^{2k+1}}\left(1-\frac{q^k E^2}{\mathcal{J}^2(1+q^k)^2}\right) \right] \;. \ee In other words, this is the density of states at a given $q$.
+Following the discussion in Sec.~\ref{sec:coarseLanczosSpectrum}, we can directly compute the Lanczos spectrum from this density of states at large but finite $N$ via an integral formula.
+This procedure was carried out in \cite{Nandy:2024zcd,Balasubramanian:2024lqk}, where the authors demonstrated that the Lanczos coefficients for the SYK model match the computations of \cite{Berkooz:2018qkz} (described above) for an initial range of Krylov indices, but then decline systematically to zero.
+The decline occurs over the whole range of Krylov indices up to the dimension of the Hilbert space.
 This descent to zero for the Lanczos coefficients causes the spread complexity to saturate at late times.
 If we maintain the identification between wormhole length and spread complexity that applies at early times, we would say that the wormhole length is saturating at late times.
-From the bulk JT gravity point of view this decline thus corresponds to a non-perturbative quantum effect in gravity that corrects the steady increase in the Lanczos coefficients and wormhole size expected from the early time classical description of the system.
-Of course at late times we could imagine alternate non-perturbative definitions of the wormhole length in JT gravity that also agree with the early time identification with spread complexity.
-Interesting developments along this line are presented in \cite{Iliesiu:2024cnh,Miyaji:2025yvm}.
+From the bulk JT gravity point of view, this decline thus corresponds to a non-perturbative quantum effect in gravity that corrects the steady increase in the Lanczos coefficients and wormhole size expected from the early-time classical description of the system.
+Of course, at late times we could imagine alternative non-perturbative definitions of the wormhole length in JT gravity that also agree with the early-time identification with spread complexity.
+Interesting recent developments along this line are also presented in \cite{Iliesiu:2021ari,Iliesiu:2024cnh,Miyaji:2025yvm} which were discussed in Sec.~\ref{ssec:evidence_holo_complexity}.